mxk/windows-secure-group-policy/README.md

 If you configure and then unconfigure a setting that requires a CSE, that CSE remains enabled, which may slow down policy processing.
-You can check which CSEs are enabled by generating a report via `gpreport /h GPReport.html`, and looking at the "Component Status" computer and user sections.
+You can check which CSEs are enabled by generating a report via `gpresult /h GPReport.html`, and looking at "Extensions Configured" under Computer/User Details -> Group Policy Objects.

 To get rid of unnecessary CSEs, create a new GPO (or clear out the local computer policy), and copy all policy files from the repository into the new